-Decking paint products are a great alternative to traditional decking treatments such as decking oils and decking stains.
+Decking paint products provide a great alternative to traditional decking treatments such as decking oils and decking stains.
 Whereas decking oils and stains are all about retaining the natural appearance of the wood grain, deck paints are designed to give a modern, alternative look with a striking, opaque finish.
 Available in a wide range of colours, these products are great for painting new and old garden decks.

 Recommended Decking Paints

 - Ronseal Decking Rescue Paint: A water-based decking paint for the renovation of tired and worn garden decking.
 Available in a range of attractive colours

 - Liberon Garden ColourCare Decking Paint: A decorative decking paint for exterior wooden decking.
 Colours mainly based on grey, silver and brown